TomLippincott/steamroller/README.rst

 Using an HPC Grid
 ----

 By default, *steamroller_config.json* has ``"GRID" : false``, and experiments will run serially on the local machine.
-If you are running on an HPC grid like Univa, Sun Grid Engine, or Torque, setting ``"GRID" : true`` instructs SteamRoller to run experiments via the *qsub* command.
+If you are running on a DRMAA-compatible HPC grid like Univa, Sun Grid Engine, or Torque, setting ``"GRID" : true`` instructs SteamRoller to try to invoke commands as grid jobs.
 Since the jobs are distributed across the grid, the invocation of SteamRoller will submit them and then *wait* until they have completed, polling the scheduler and printing the current number of running jobs.
 If you interrupt the SteamRoller command in this state, *the grid jobs will continue to run*, so you can either allow them to do so (e.g. if the interruption was accidental), or manually kill the running jobs with a command like ``qdel -u USERNAME``.
 The latter is particularly important if you want to change and rerun experiments, as otherwise you may have multiple jobs simultaneously building the same output file.

 ----
-Defining a new task
+Creating new experiments
 ----

 In SteamRoller, a *task* is simply a pointer to documents annotated with discrete labels.
 For example, the default *steamroller_config.json* file has the following entry::